Determining Elements in breakthroughs

 - A. Inventions (bulb, cinema, telephone) calling for massive supply of electricity

-- B. Existing application of DC electricity (Edison) wanting and not transferable over long distances.
+- B. Existing application of DC electricity (Edison) wanting and not transmissable over long distances.

 - C. A genius (Tesla) to develop alternating current, induction motor, etc.

-- A. Need for an all encompassing inspiring faith in troubled times in an era of oppression
+- A. Need for an all encompassing inspiring faith in troubled times in an era of oppression.
+Primitive animal archetypal instinct to trust likable persons.

-- B. Existing myths in small communities, mystic initiation and practices in small groups and a variety of scattered beliefs.
+- B. Existing myths in small communities, mystic initiation and practices in small groups and mystery schools, besides a variety of scattered other beliefs.

-- C. The mind of a Muhammad, or a Paul, to combine all these elements into a holy script that would serve to lead future generations.
+- C. The mind of a Muhammad, Paul, or predecessors, to combine all these elements into a holy script that would serve to lead future generations.

 A factor not specified is the part of coïncidence playing in the resulting breakthroughs.
 The genius should be there at the right moment, place and a period of need.
 Ignited by a vision his enthusiastic dedication may make the ingredients work.
 In history the part of coincidence has already been noted.
 The most insignicant detail, or decision, can decide the course of events.